open-devsecops/open-devsecops.github.io/docs/course/topic-2-DevOps/chapter-1-intro-to-devops/index.md

 ---
-title: Chapter 2 - Automation
+title: Chapter 1 - Intro to DevOps
 layout: default
 parent: Topic 2 - DevOps
-has_children: true
+has_children: false
 has_toc: false
-nav_order: 2
+nav_order: 1
 ---
+# Introduction to DevOps
 ## Problem Space

 🧐 Imagine you are writing code for a project idea you have yourself.
 As your project begins to grow, you hire more developers.